-When the applied current is too low, DNA can’t run from the gel pour and diffuses in a gel.
+When the applied current is too low, DNA can’t run from the gel pores and diffuses in a gel.
 Fragments of DNA can’t be separated in either case.
 Ideally, 80 to 100v current is advisable to run a DNA gel.
 Note that the voltage applied also depends on the size of DNA fragments.

 The gDNA is run by 60 to 80V whilst PCR amplicons are run by 100 to 120V, ideally.
 Take the advice of an expert before deciding the current and voltage of the gel.
 The current of electrophoresis should also remain constant during the whole run to run DNA at a constant speed.

 Agarose is an ingredient of a DNA gel.
 It is boiled in the buffer to make it gel.
 Every DNA sample is different, a varied concentration of agarose is needed to run different samples.

 (We have discussed this point somewhere in the article) to separate larger DNA molecules, low concentration gel whilst to separate smaller DNAs high concentration gel is recommended.
 Here is the table which helps you to understand the point:

 Types of DNA sample

 If the concentration of agarose and quantity of DNA can’t be maintained fragments can’t be separated efficiently.

 Superior expertise is though not required to prepare a gel, gel preparation makes a huge difference.
 If the gel isn’t settled, having air bubbles, not evenly distributed and the thickness isn’t good, our DNA can’t migrate accurately.

 Air bubbles stop DNA running, and is one of the most common gel preparation problems beginners do.
 One needs so much practice to do it perfectly.